For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Give Student Entrepreneurs global exposure before the travel budget appears.

-For universities, hubs, corporates, and government agencies, GMAP is a way to help more Student Entrepreneurs see the world beyond their local market.
-It can sit inside a course, career program, innovation hub, corporate sponsorship, export-readiness scheme, or national entrepreneurship program without forcing every Student Entrepreneur into an expensive trip.
+For universities, hubs, corporates, and government agencies, GMAP helps more people see beyond their local market.
+It fits inside a course, career program, innovation hub, corporate sponsorship, export-readiness scheme, or national entrepreneurship program without forcing everyone onto an expensive trip.

 Cohort architecture